piotrbajdek/musclecalc/README.md

 # INSTALLATION ON LINUX

-[musclecalc](https://github.com/piotrbajdek/musclecalc) should run smoothly on Windows and macOS, and can be installed by the use of [cargo](https://www.rust-lang.org/tools/install).
-Yet, it is being developed and tested on Fedora Linux.
+[musclecalc](https://github.com/piotrbajdek/musclecalc) should run smoothly on **Windows** and **macOS**, and can be installed by the use of [cargo](https://www.rust-lang.org/tools/install).
+Yet, it is being developed and primarily tested on **Fedora Linux**.

+musclecalc v0.2.3:

+– Was successfully tested on Arch Linux, Fedora Linux 37, openSUSE Tumbleweed, Ubuntu 22.04 and Ubuntu 22.10.

+– Failed to run on Mageia 8 due to an old glibc version (required ≥2.34).

-## METHOD 1
+## METHOD 1 – BY THE USE OF CARGO

+**[recommended for programmers]**

 **1.** Install from crates.io by the use of cargo: